Kallangur

 Educational outcomes in Kallangur fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 Educational participation is high at 29.3%, including 10.9% in primary education, 8.1% in secondary education, and 3.9% pursuing tertiary education.
-Kallangur's five schools have a combined enrollment of 1,599 students.
-The area demonstrates typical Australian school conditions (ICSEA: 978) with balanced educational opportunities, including three primary, one secondary, and one K-12 school.
-Local school capacity is limited at 6.8 places per 100 residents compared to the regional average of 17.3, leading many families to travel for schooling.
+Kallangur's 5 schools have a combined enrollment of 1,599 students, with typical Australian school conditions (ICSEA: 978) offering balanced educational opportunities.
+The educational mix includes 3 primary, 1 secondary, and 1 K-12 school.
+Local school capacity is limited at 6.8 places per 100 residents compared to the regional average of 17.3, resulting in many families traveling to nearby areas for schooling.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education